1054009/gm_module_doc/proxi.md

 A reference to the debug registry

 `FRAME_UNDEFINED` \
-For use in the FrameStagNotify hooks \
+For use in the FrameStageNotify hooks \
 Value of -1

 `FRAME_START` \
-For use in the FrameStagNotify hooks \
+For use in the FrameStageNotify hooks \
 Value of 0

 `FRAME_NET_UPDATE_START` \
-For use in the FrameStagNotify hooks \
+For use in the FrameStageNotify hooks \
 Value of 1

 `FRAME_NET_UPDATE_POSTDATAUPDATE_START` \
-For use in the FrameStagNotify hooks \
+For use in the FrameStageNotify hooks \
 Value of 2

 `FRAME_NET_UPDATE_POSTDATAUPDATE_END` \
-For use in the FrameStagNotify hooks \
+For use in the FrameStageNotify hooks \
 Value of 3

 `FRAME_NET_UPDATE_END` \
-For use in the FrameStagNotify hooks \
+For use in the FrameStageNotify hooks \
 Value of 4

 `FRAME_RENDER_START` \
-For use in the FrameStagNotify hooks \
+For use in the FrameStageNotify hooks \
 Value of 5

 `FRAME_RENDER_END` \
-For use in the FrameStagNotify hooks \
+For use in the FrameStageNotify hooks \
 Value of 6

 `DisableAnimInterp(bool Disable)` \